 Some people are brutally honest about showing their lives exactly as they are – sharing both good and bad (and evil).
 Others only show their best side – like all of us influencers who have the one picture-perfect spot we always showcase in our Instagram photos, in our otherwise hot mess of a house.

 Social media causes us to play the comparison game – why is so-and-so doing this, and why can’t I do it too?
 It gives us mom guilt when we feel we don’t measure up to our peers.

 Social media addiction keeps us from being in the moment with our family or ourselves.
 It keeps us distracted and irritable.

-Being on social media less, on the other hand, gives us more of this:
+Being on social media less, gives us more of this: